0xWhankFrite/Pulsechain-Gas-CLI-/README.md

 # PulseChain Gas Price CLI

-This is a simple command-line interface (CLI) tool that fetches and displays the real-time gas prices (in Gwei) on the PulseChain network.
-The data is fetched from the PulseChain Gas API and is updated every 10 seconds.
+This is a command-line interface (CLI) tool that fetches and displays real-time gas prices (in Gwei) on the PulseChain network.
+It calculates and shows the current, 5-minute, and hourly averages.
+The data updates every 5 seconds using the PulseChain RPC endpoint.

 ## Features
-- Fetches gas prices (rapid, fast, standard, slow) from PulseChain.
+- Fetches the current gas price from PulseChain.
-- Automatically updates the prices every 10 seconds.
+- Calculates 5-minute and 1-hour averages.
-- Displays gas prices in Gwei in an easy-to-read CLI format.
+- Displays prices in Gwei in a live updating table format.

 ## Prerequisites
-- Node.js installed on your system.
+- Python 3 installed on your system.
 - Basic knowledge of the terminal/command line.

 ## Installation